Frequently Asked Questions

 When you submit an application, you are letting us know that you are interested in living at The Summit Apartments.
 There is no official or binding agreement between you and the Summit Apartments with just your application.
 Fees associated with your application are non-refundable and non-transferable.

-When you sign a Housing License Agreement, you are signing a legally-binding contract to reside in The Summit Apartments for the full term of the Agreement (i.e., Academic Term – August 21 – May 24).
+When you sign a Housing License Agreement, you are signing a legally-binding contract to reside in The Summit Apartments for the full term of the Agreement (i.e., Academic Term – mid-August through late-May as identified in the license based on the CUNY Academic Calendar).

-If, during your occupancy, you cannot meet the requirements of the Housing License Agreement you signed, you should submit a Petition for License Agreement Cancellation form to The Summit Apartments immediately at firstname.lastname@example.org.
+If, during your occupancy, you cannot meet the requirements of the Housing License Agreement you signed, you should submit a Housing Cencellation Request Form to The Summit Apartments immediately at firstname.lastname@example.org.
 Review the sample License Agreement very carefully with anyone you need to consult about your decision, such as your parent or guardian.

 How are students chosen to reside at The Summit Apartments?